dbak91/AdvProg2/AdvProgFolder/README.txt

 Reason:        None, just unnecessary development.
 Circumvention: User should note the current sorting column in effect and click the header to reverse the sort order, then forwarding pages will effectively be backwards as Desired.

-Expected enhancements and bugs:
+Expected enhancements and bug fixes:
 ------------------------------------
 	- Delay Reason Pie date search function
 	- Total results found and page "out of" display i.e. page 4 of 25. (if performance permits)
+	- Stop page number overflowing/continuing past result set. e.g. get result set / row count, vs PAGE_SIZE then disable next button.
 	- Improved and cleaned diagnostic messages (Log4j?).
 	- Improved JDoc
 	- More DNR
 	- Scatter diagrams and bar charts
 	- Improved index use - i.e. wildcard and 'LIKE' prevents index use, this search type is not necessary for all searches e.g. iata code could be "EQ"
-	- Stop page number overflowing/continuing past result set.
-	- Trends , e.g. departure delay causing arrival delay
+	- Trends , e.g. departure delay causing arrival delay correlation